mcci-catena/MCCI-Catena-PMS7003/examples/catena4630-revB-pms7003-demo/README.md

 This sketch has the following features.

-- During startup, the sketch initializes the PMS7003 and sets up a commmand line environment allowing you to experiment with various features of the PMS7003 driver.
+- During startup, the sketch initializes the PMS7003 and sets up a command=line environment allowing you to experiment with various features of the PMS7003 driver.

-- The sketch also initializes the LoRaWAN radio and the BME200 sensors to put them in a low-power state.
+- The sketch also initializes the LoRaWAN radio and the temperature sensors to put them in a low-power state.

 - During operation, the sketch monitors the PMS7003 and displays the data received from the PMS7003 on the serial monitor.

-- The sketch uses the [Catena Arduino Platform](https://github.com/mcci-catena/Catena-Arduino-Platform.git), and therefore the basic provisioning commands from the platform are always availble while the sketch is running.
+- The sketch uses the [Catena Arduino Platform](https://github.com/mcci-catena/Catena-Arduino-Platform.git), and therefore the basic provisioning commands from the platform are always available while the sketch is running.
 This also allows user commands to be added if desired.

 - The `McciCatena::cPollableObject` paradigm is used to simplify the coordination of the activities described above.